Argentina’s iGaming Boom: A Closer Look at an Expanding Market

 How to get a gambling license in Argentina?

-After taxes and regulations, we’ve now reached the most important part of understanding how to get a gambling license in Argentina.
+Understanding how to get a gambling license in Argentina means fitting into each province’s requirements.
 One thing that applies to all operators is that every single one has to use the .bet.ar domain.
-In Buenos Aires, which is considered a much bigger market compared to the other provinces, licenses are often limited and distributed through competitive tenders.
+In Buenos Aires, licenses are often limited and distributed through competitive tenders.
 Logically, this makes partnerships with local entities one of the most common entry methods for international operators.
+The deeper process of getting an iGaming license in Argentina includes the following steps:

 1. Register a joint venture in the province you’re seeking to operate in